lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

 If the ward or stake budget does not have enough funds for the activities listed below, leaders may ask participants to pay for part or all of them:

-  * One annual extended Aaronic Priesthood camp or similar activity.
+  * One annual extended Aaronic Priesthood camp or similar activity

-  * One annual extended Young Women camp or similar activity.
+  * One annual extended Young Women camp or similar activity

-  * One annual day camp or similar activity for Primary children ages 8 through 11.

 The expenses or travel for an annual camp should not be excessive.
 Lack of personal funds should not keep a member from participating.